 With a population of over 46.42 million, Spain is the #12 globally ranked country on Cloudscene based on data center density.
 A GDP of US $1.2 trillion, the country’s top service providers include Colt Technology Services, Cogent Communications and Interoute.
 Spain has 79 internet users per 100 and the connectivity ecosystem is made up of 102 colocation data centers, 184 cloud service providers and 5 network fabrics.

-The Kingdom of Spain is a unitary parliamentary constitutional monarchy, known as Spain, and is located on the Iberian Peninsula.
-It shares borders with Portugal and France.
+Spain is a parliamentary monarchy located on the Iberian Peninsula, sharing borders with Portugal and France.
 Spain has a population of over 46.42 million and an internet literacy rate of 79% (36.67 million million internet users).

 Data Center & Telecommunications Economy

 The total GDP of Spain is over US $1.2 trillion and with a contribution of 3.6% from the digital economy, Spain’s data center industry is thriving.
 Besides Spain’s data centers, the digital economy includes 19.18 million fixed line telephone subscriptions and 50.92 million mobile telephone subscriptions.

 Data Center Markets

 Spain contains several data center clusters throughout the country, providing plenty of colocation opportunities.
 The primary colocation data center markets in Spain are: